How to unplug: it starts with your phone

 Between email, social media and texts, too often our phones can feel more like a source of stress than a utility meant to make our lives easier.
 If you find yourself compulsively checking your phone or you just want to cut back, you’ve come to the right place.
 Today, we’re going to talk about how to unplug from your phone.

-A lot of Ting customers have found reducing their mobile habits helps them live in the moment.
-Many of them found that reducing their cell phone use wasn’t actually that much of a burden at all.
+A lot of Ting Mobile customers have found reducing their mobile habits helps them live in the moment.
+And according to them, they’ve found that reducing their cell phone use wasn’t actually that much of a burden at all.